 Follow the tips below, try not to be greedy with the liquid yield, and remember not to leave it to overgrew on the hob.

 A pre second crack roasting level is desirable.
-In our tests, we used a Panama Hacienda La Esmeralda and Ethiopia Hachira N2 (£10 for 227 gr) both by Grumpy Mule Roasters LINK LINK LINK——————>
+In our tests, we used a Panama Hacienda La Esmeralda and Ethiopia Hachira N2 kindly provided by Damian ( now in 2020, of Darkwoods coffee Co).

-Good results are also achieved by combining a roast that is rich in chocolate tones ( see La Bottega ‘Classica’ £5.95 for 250gr), like an Ethiopian Harrar or Sidamo, with a more floral Ethiopian or a fruity Kenyan.
+Good results are also achieved by combining a roast that is rich in chocolate tones (see La Bottega ‘Classica’ £8.50 for 250gr, absolutely perfect for the job), or venture into single origins like an Ethiopian Harrar or Sidamo, with a more floral Ethiopian or a fruity Kenyan.

 Between Aeropress and Espresso.
 The grounds should have the consistency coarse sand (not powdery).